cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # "Debugging" the Query

-The discussion so far are condensed from our work on Mariposa.
+The discussion so far is condensed from our work on Mariposa.
 However, we have yet to cover the query side of the problem.
 To that end, let me share some results in our follow-up work on query context.
 As it turns out, the